-- Prepare muffin tin with paper liners or grease with shortening and flour are you would a cake pan.
+- Prepare muffin tin with paper liners or grease with shortening and flour as you would a cake pan.

 - Make streusel topping by combining flour, sugar, and cinnamon in a medium bowl.
-Add butter and mix until the topping is crumbly.
+Add butter and mix with a fork until the topping is crumbly.
 Set aside.

 - Finish sifting baking powder, salt, and nutmeg into the bowl with the flour.
 Whisk to combine.
 Set aside.

-- In a separate bowl, which eggs and sugar until combined.
+- In a separate bowl, whisk eggs and sugar until combined.
 Add sour cream, oil, and vanilla extract.
 Whisk until well combined.

 - Add wet ingredients to flour mixture.
 Stir to lightly combine.
 Stir in blueberries.